Sad Sack

 Sad Sack is an American comic strip and comic book character created by Sgt.
 George Baker during World War II.
 Set in the United States Army, Sad Sack depicted an otherwise unnamed, lowly private experiencing some of the absurdities and humiliations of military life.

-The so-called "unnamed private" was actually Ben Schnall, a true-life private in the US Army during World War II, member of Yank magazine and good curmudgeonly friend of Sgt.
+The "unnamed private" was Ben Schnall, a true-life private in the U.S. Army during World War II, member of Yank magazine and good curmudgeonly friend of Sgt.
 George Baker.
 The title was a euphemistic shortening of the military slang "sad sack of shit", common during World War II.
 The phrase has come to mean "an inept person" or "inept soldier".

 Comic strip

 Originally drawn in pantomime by Baker, The Sad Sack debuted June 1942 as a comic strip in the first issue of Yank, the Army Weekly.
-It proved popular, and a hardcover collection of Baker's wartime Sad Sack strips was published by Simon & Schuster, Inc., in 1944, with a follow-up, The New Sad Sack (1946).
+It proved popular, and a hardcover collection of Baker's wartime Sad Sack strips was published by Simon & Schuster, Inc., in 1944, with a 1946 follow-up, The New Sad Sack.

 The original book was concurrently published as an Armed Services edition mass market paperback, in that edition's standard squarebound, horizontal, 5 5/8" × 4" format, by Editions for the Armed Services, Inc., a non-profit organization of The Council on Books in Wartime; it was #719 in the series of Armed Service editions.

 After the war ended, The Sad Sack ran in newspaper syndication in the United States from May 5, 1946, until 1958.
 Baker then sold the rights to Harvey Comics, which produced a large number of commercial spin-offs.

 Comic book

 Harvey Comics published original Sad Sack stories in the Sad Sack Comics comic book series, which ran 287 issues, cover-dated September 1949 to October 1982.
 Sack was a civilian until he re-enlisted in issue #22 (February 1953).

-Harvey also published the one-shot Army giveaway comic Sad Sack Goes Home in 1951, meant to encourage soldiers to stay in the armed forces.
-Its story showed Sad Sack leaving the Army for civilian life, only to find it too difficult: stores charge too much for goods, and a janitorial job treats Sad Sack badly.
-When Senator Homer E. Capehart complained that Sad Sack Goes Home amounted to "socialism" by demonizing the business world, Army units were forced to destroy much of the press run.
+In 1951, Harvey published the one-shot Army giveaway comic Sad Sack Goes Home, meant to encourage soldiers to stay in the armed forces.
+Its story showed Sad Sack leaving the Army for civilian life, only to find it too difficult: Stores charge too much for goods, and a janitorial job treats Sad Sack badly.
+When Senator Homer E. Capehart complained that Sad Sack Goes Home amounted to "socialism", by demonizing the business world, Army units were forced to destroy much of the press run.